wso2/docs-is/en/docs/learn/configuring-identity-analytics.md

 ## Enable analytics
 Follow the steps below to configure WSO2 Identity Server Analytics.

-1. Open the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder and enable the following event publishers to enable analytics in WSO2 Identity Server.
+1. Open the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder and enable the following event publishers to enable analytics in WSO2 Identity Server:

     ``` toml
     [identity_mgt.analytics_login_data_publisher]